sysdiglabs/terraform-provider-sysdig/website/docs/r/monitor_alert_v2_change.md

 layout: "sysdig"
 page_title: "Sysdig: sysdig_monitor_alert_v2_change"
 description: |-
-  Creates a Sysdig Monitor Change Alert with AlertV2 API.
+  Creates a Sysdig Monitor Percentage of Change Alert with AlertV2 API.
 ---

 # Resource: sysdig_monitor_alert_v2_change

-Creates a Sysdig Monitor Change Alert.
-Change Alerts trigger when a metric value substantially deviates compared to historical values.
+Creates a Sysdig Monitor Percentage of Change Alert.
+Percentage of Change Alerts trigger when a metric value substantially deviates compared to historical values.

 -> **Note:** Sysdig Terraform Provider is under rapid development at this point.
 If you experience any issue or discrepancy while using it, please make sure you have the latest version.
 If the issue persists, or you have a Feature Request to support an additional set of resources, please open a [new issue](https://github.com/sysdiglabs/terraform-provider-sysdig/issues/new) in the GitHub repository.